9gustin/react-notion-render/README.md

 ### Link
-Now you can use links like Markdown, links now are supported by Notion API, but this add the possibility to made autorreference links, as an index.
+Now you can use links like Markdown, links are supported by Notion API, but this add the possibility to made autorreference links, as an index.

 **Example:** <br />
 ```